 "We've been dealing with ecommerce for almost a decade now," says Bishop.
 "It's been a messy and fascinating time, but some solid principles are beginning to emerge for operating in the new landscape."

-In June 2012, we surveyed Brick Meets Click readers and followers to learn more about how retail professionals view the opportunities, benefits, and challenges big data offers.
+In June 2012, we conducted a survey to learn more about how retail professionals view the opportunities, benefits, and challenges big data offers.

 Shoppers can access many technologies today while they are inside the store shopping via mobile shopping apps.